 DISCLAIMER: The following discussion mirrors my opinions and viewpoints.
 It contains extremely controversial subject matter that is completely contrarian to the accepted views of veterinarians and the pet caretaking public.

 In my many years as a veterinarian and especially now that I work exclusively with elderly pets, there are three phrases, and one, two or all three of them enter into nearly every conversation I have involving end of life.
-I finally realized that pet caretakers, as well as veterinarians, use these phrases to give themselves permission (validation) to end an animal’s life.
+I finally realized that pet caretakers, as well as veterinarians, use these phrases to give themselves permission (justification) to end an animal’s life.
 The phrases certainly echo the views of the veterinary community and are found all too frequently on the internet when searches involve a terminal condition, and they are certainly more often used when the discussion centers around the elderly animal.
 The use and belief in them, although wrongly placed in my opinion, are what allow euthanasia to be an acceptable part of veterinary practice and the pet caretaking community.
 What are they?

 I would like to examine each from my own personal perspective.
 Please understand the following viewpoints are based on my experience and research.
 These views are not reflected by any other veterinarian that I know of, nor will they be found in any search of the Internet.
 Before I get into the discussion about each phrase, I think it’s important to understand the meaning of euthanasia.